-During his retirement years, Thomas Jefferson was surrounded by his twelve grandchildren, and he took great joy in pleasing them.
+Thomas Jefferson loved watches, owning at least 8 of them.
+During his retirement years, he was surrounded by his twelve grandchildren and took great joy in pleasing them.
 He traditionally gave each grandchild a watch, and directed in his will that this practice should continue after his death.
 Although he owned and gave gold watches as presents, during most of his lifetime Jefferson customarily wore a silver pocket watch.

 Primary Source References